6 Actresses who overcame cancer by detecting it early

 Sofia Vergara

 Sofia Vergara suffered thyroid cancer at age 28.
-The beautiful actress revealed that in 2000 the disease was detected during a your child’s routine visit to the endocrinologist.
+The beautiful actress revealed that in 2000 she was diagnosed with the disease during a your child’s routine visit to the endocrinologist.

 “When you are young and you hear the word cancer, your mind goes to many places, but I tried not to panic and decided to educate myself (…) I was lucky to have detected it early and to have the support of my doctors and, most of all, important, from my family”, he talked.

-The actress preferred not to say anything at the time because she did not want to publicize the subject; the first time he spoke about it was in 2011 to Health magazine and as part of his treatment his thyroid was removed.
+The actress preferred not to say anything at the time because she did not want to publicize the subject; the first time she spoke about it was in 2011 to Health magazine and as part of her treatment his thyroid was removed.

 Angelica Maria